| | | | |

 Grand Canyon, Bryce usw.

-Our The best: Dass wir am Ende der Reise
+Our highlights: Dass wir am Ende der Reise

 uns so gut verstanden, daß wir beschlossen zusammenzubleiben und heirateten.